skaes/logjam-tools/README.md

 A utility program which restores a logjam database from a backup produced by `logjam-mongodb-backup`.

+## logjam-rename-callers

+A utility program which updates caller and sender references after renaming an application.

 ## Default ports

 This is the list of ports to which various programs bind, along with